 As much as we like to think we are making a difference in the lives of kids, the truth is that a lot of variables come into play and we can’t control most of them.
 To instill more meaning into your job, choose one student and dedicate yourself to improving his or her life.
 Talk to this student about his personal life.
 Listen to her stories.
 Give him extra help.
 Do little things that make a big difference.
 Write her a thank you card when she helps pick up the classroom.
 Challenge yourself to see what you can do to make just that one student’s life a little better.

 10. Fake It

-Question: What do you do to stay motivated during the middle of the year?
+Question: What do you do to stay motivated during the winter?
 Leave your ideas in the comments!

 If you haven’t already done so already, please join the club.
 Click here to begin receiving new articles in your inbox.
 Thanks for reading.